volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-to-choose.md

 title: Client-side vs server-side rendering.
 What to choose?
 tag:
   - JavaScript
+metaDescription: Server-Side Rendering vs. Client-Side Rendering.
+Learn what the differences between the two approaches are and which one is the best.
 teaser: Server-side rendering has become increasingly popular in recent years.
   By using it, we can do many things that are not possible with a client-side rendering approach.
 However, it also has some drawbacks, like...